Knowing Keyword Research is Great!

-E-commerce related searches are the perfect example of these type of queries.
+E-commerce-related searches are the perfect example of these types of queries.

 For example, you are planning to go on a trip to Goa and need to book a hotel.
 What query will you search on Google?

-You will search for queries like “Book hotels in Goa” “Book 5 stars hotels Goa” “Book 3 star hotels Goa”, etc.
+You will search for queries like “Book hotels in Goa” “Book 5 stars hotels in Goa” “Book 3-star hotels in Goa”, etc.

 This is how you will conduct a transactional query.

 Well, there is a logical science behind the discovery of User Intent.
 There are two search goals described in the user intent: